cfjedimaster/raymondcamden2020/_posts/2022/03/08/2022-03-08-including-rss-content-in-your-eleventy-site.md

 <img data-src="https://static.raymondcamden.com/images/2022/03/rss.jpg" alt="RSS output" class="lazyload imgborder imgcenter">
 </p>

 And that's all there is to it.
 As a reminder, you can find the entire source code for this blog up in a [public repo](https://github.com/cfjedimaster/raymondcamden2020) if you want to see it in context.
-If having the most up to date version of the feed is important, you've got a few options.
+If having the most up-to-date version of the feed is important, you've got a few options.

-The simplest is to just schedule a build roughly along the schedule that makes sense for the content you are ingesting.
+The simplest is to just schedule a build roughly along with the schedule that makes sense for the content you are ingesting.
 So if a feed updates about once a day, you could schedule a build once a day.

 The other option is to track the RSS feed with Pipedream.
 One of their sample workflows demonstrates this: [New Item in Feed from RSS API](https://pipedream.com/apps/rss/triggers/new-item-in-feed)